Amethyst Properties Facts and Great Photos

 "All of these stones are transparent and of an agreeable violet colour and easy to engrave, those of India have in perfection the very richest shades of purple and it is to attain this colour that the dyers in purple direct all their endeavours"

-He says the name amethystos according to "some authorities" comes from the Ancient Greek words for 'not' and 'to intoxicate' on account that it's "a supposed preservative against inebriety".
-It's believed with this statement Pliny is not referring solely to the rank of stones known as amethystos but to the entire class of stones which are purple or whose tints are derived from purple which includes the minerals corundum, fluorite and possibly garnet amongst others.
+He says the name amethystos according to "some authorities" comes from Greek for 'not' and 'to intoxicate' on account that it's "a supposed preservative against inebriety".
+It's believed with this statement Pliny is not referring solely to the group of stones known as amethystos but to the entire group of stones which are purple or whose tints are derived from purple.
+This includes corundum, fluorite and possibly garnet amongst others.

 In another paragraph he talks about how amber is used to counterfeit certain gemstones and says,